Moqume/Background-Manager-WP/readme.txt

     * A directory (and optionally its sub-directories) on the web server
 * Define the background opacity (available in Full Screen only)
 * Background image links (click-able backgrounds)
-* Track background clicks via Google Analytics events
+* Track background clicks and impressions via Google Analytics
 * Uses AJAX to load background images, keeping the website's footprint small and improves caching
 * Graceful degradation for visitors without JavaScript
 * Option to add a "Pin It" [Pinterest](http://www.pinterest.com) button